ixvu/w4111_wiki/physical-design.md

 ### Default page sizes in DBs
 Note: Typically multiple of 4 kBs

--(graph)
+* SQLite: 1kB
+* IBM DB2: 4kB
+* Postgres: 8kB
+* SQL Server: 8kB
+* MySQL: 16kB
+* MongoDB: 32kB

 ### Disk Space Interface
-- Below is the API.
-4 ways of access things
+Below is the API.
+There are 4 ways of access things.

-- Page_id will translate that to position on disk drive.
+DiskInterface:
+* `readPage(page_id): data`
+* `writePage(page_id, data)`
-- New Page()- allocate space on disk, give me the page_id of that freePage(page_id)- clears up space.
+* `newPage():page_id` allocate space on disk, give me the `page_id` of that

--(graph)
+* `freePage(page_id)` clears up space.

 ### Record, Page and File Abstractions
-- File is a collection of pages for which if you collect all the pages together, you get all the data.
+* File is a collection of pages for which if you collect all the pages together, you get all the data.
-- Everything is going to be stored as files.
+* Everything is going to be stored as files.
-- A page is  “collection” of records because we can’t keep track of the order.
+* A page is  “collection” of records because we can’t keep track of the order.
 Keeping track of the order is not needed as a guarantee.
 However, it is useful to have sorted pages to be able to perform binary search.

--(graph)
+* Record: "application" storage unit
+  * e.g. a row in a table
+* Page: Collection of records
+* File: Collection of pages
+  * insert/delete/modify record
+  * get(record_id) a record
+  * scan all records
+* May be in multiple OS files spanning multiple disks

 ### Units that we’ll care about
 - B # data pages on disk for relation